dev-plusplus/coding-docs/reactjs-conventions/state-management.md

 ```

-- In the case of data validation, data preparation, filters and in general, treatment that needs to be done to inputs or outputs, an external utility function must be implemented.
+- In the case of data validation, data normalization, filters and in general, treatment that needs to be done to inputs or outputs, an external utility function must be implemented.

 ```typescript